Course

 Normal Stress Response

-The normal stress response, the "fight or flight," is the precursor to PTSD in nurses, and it does not always lead to full-blown PTSD.
-Any event that causes our natural stress response, such as surgery, an injury or pending thoughts of danger, all initiate a normal stress response; the problem occurs when this response is not alleviated within a short amount of time.
+The normal stress response, the “fight or flight” syndrome is the precursor to PTSD, and it does not always lead to full blown PTSD.
+Any event that causes the natural stress response (such as surgery, an injury, or pending thoughts of danger), initiates a normal stress response.
+The problem occurs when this response is not alleviated within a short amount of time.

 Acute Stress Disorder

-A life-threatening event such as job loss, illness, natural disaster, or death of a loved one can initiate this early form of PTSD in nurses.
-While the individual may experience this type of disorder, they will typically overcome the initial stressor.
-If it becomes prolonged and untreated, it can lead to full-blown PTSD.
+A life-threatening event such as job loss, illness, natural disaster, or death of loved one can initiate this early form of PTSD.
+While the individual may experience this type of disorder, the individual will usually overcome the initial stressor.
+If it becomes prolonged and untreated, it can lead to full blown PTSD.

 Uncomplicated PTSD

-This type of PTSD in nurses is associated with one major event, making it the easiest form of PTSD to treat.
-The individual will want to avoid everything that could remind them of the event.
+This type of PTSD is associated with one major event which makes it the easiest form of PTSD to treat.
+The individual will want to avoid anything that may remind them of the event.

 Complex PTSD

 Complex PTSD is just as the name implies.
-This type of PTSD in nurses is associated with multiple traumatic events and is usually associated with various types of abuse, violence, war, and traumatic losses.
-The unfortunate problem with diagnosing this type of PTSD is that some professionals confuse it with a borderline or antisocial personality disorder or dissociative disorders (4).
+This type of PTSD is associated with multiple traumatic events and is usually associated with various types of abuse, violence, war, and traumatic losses.
+The unfortunate problem with diagnosing this type of PTSD is that some health care professionals confuse it with borderline or antisocial personality disorder or dissociative disorders (5).

 Comorbid PTSD

-This type of PTSD in nurses is associated with a person with more than one mental health concern and substance or narcotic abuse issues at the same time.
+This type of PTSD is associated with a person that has more than one mental health concern along with substance or narcotic misuse issues at the same time.
 This condition is extremely common because most people have more than one problem.
-PTSD makes this more complicated to treat.
-Individuals may try to self-medicate because they are in denial, but this only leads to self-loathing and self-destructive behaviors (5).
+What makes this type of PTSD more complicated to treat is the fact that individuals try to self-medicate because they are in denial, but this only leads to self-loathing and self-destructive behaviors (5).

 Self Quiz